What Are The 3 Parts That Make Up A Nucleotide

 1. Visualize the structure: Draw out the structures of the different nitrogenous bases, pentose sugars, and phosphate groups.
 This will help you to remember their chemical properties and how they fit together to form a nucleotide.
 Imagine them as Lego bricks that fit together in specific ways.
 Understanding the shapes and how they connect is key.

 2. Focus on the differences: Pay attention to the subtle differences between DNA and RNA, such as the sugar and the base composition.
 These differences have profound implications for their structure and function.
-For example, the absence of the hydroxyl group on the 2' carbon of deoxyribose makes DNA more stable than RNA, which is important for its role as the long-term storage of genetic information.
+Take this: the absence of the hydroxyl group on the 2' carbon of deoxyribose makes DNA more stable than RNA, which is important for its role as the long-term storage of genetic information.

 3. Understand the importance of base pairing: Master the rules of complementary base pairing (A with T/U, and G with C).
 This is fundamental to understanding DNA replication, transcription, and translation.
 Think of them as puzzle pieces that only fit together in one specific way.